|OVERVIEW: BEST RINNING SHOE BRANDS OF 2018||OVERVIEW|

 - Shoes might be on the heavier side for some

 During our research, we found that across the board, Brooks Running holds more top spots in the best running shoes of 2019 lists than any other contender.
-This is mainly due to the fact that the company produces amazing running shoes for almost every type of foot you can imagine, but as a company also they’re dedicated to giving back to the community through efforts like their Running Responsibly program and their Run B’Cause community grants.
+This is mainly due to the fact that the company produces amazing running shoes for almost every type of foot you can imagine.
+Not only do they provide shoes for all types of situations, like the soft Brooks Ghost series and responsive Brooks Adrenaline GTS for road running, but as a company they’re also dedicated to giving back to the community through efforts like their Running Responsibly program and their Run B’Cause community grants.

 - Run For Good donation campaign